AramZS/devblog/src/posts/projects/aramzsxyz/day-10-getting-pocket-working-post-build-netlify-processing.md

 `git subtree push --prefix plugins/netlify-plugin-html-minify git@github.com:AramZS/netlify-plugin-html-minify.git master`

 and [try and see if I can get the current owner of the html minification plugin to update theirs](https://github.com/philhawksworth/netlify-plugin-minify-html/pull/27) and make it more broadly usable!

+Decided to start new and pull in the changes from other branches I needed.
+[And it worked](https://github.com/AramZS/aramzs.xyz/commit/bdd2033f12342d76295a3cb4876c9dd0f78644da)!
+Things are looking good!
+Build time is very fast.
+This is great!